 Assess whether the Independent Review Process (IRP) would also be applicable to SO and AC activities.

+Problem Statement and The Starting Point

 To address our Work Stream 2 project, Steve DelBianco suggested at the ICANN meeting in Helsinki that we begin with Stress Tests that address failure of AC/SO accountability.

 ST 31 on Rogue Voting by an AC/SO rep (remember that?)